udos86/flutter-fast-forms/README.md

 ## Adaptive Form Fields

-Various form controls have a distinct visual representation per design language.
+While some form controls are unique to a certain platform, various others are present in multiple design languages.

 By default, Flutter Fast Forms uses Material widgets on any platform.

-However, this behavior is adjustable so that platform-specific Cupertino widgets are automatically rendered on iOS.
+This behavior is adjustable so that platform-specific Cupertino widgets are automatically rendered on iOS.

+> [!TIP]
+> The widget catalog tells you which `FastFormControl` is adaptive.

 <br/>